-Make the perfect dough
+Make the perfect dough for Har Gow

 The unusual, translucent skin of Har Gow makes it stand out among the Chinese dumpling family.
-This is why, on many menus, Har Gow is also named “crystal prawn dumpling (水晶虾饺)”.
+This is why, on many menus, Har Gow is also named “crystal shrimp dumpling (水晶虾饺)”.
 It’s not difficult at all to make the dough.
 However, the procedure can easily go wrong if you don’t follow a reliable recipe.

-- The main ingredients are wheat starch, tapioca starch (can be replaced by cornstarch/potato starch) and water.
+The main ingredients are wheat starch, tapioca starch (can be replaced by cornstarch/potato starch) and water.
 Through experiments, I found the ideal ratio is 1:1:1.
 That is to say, these three ingredients share equal volume (Attention: NOT equal weight).

-- Make sure that you pour BOILING water onto the starch mixture.
+Make sure that you pour BOILING water onto the starch mixture.
 I mean the water that has just been boiled (This is why I don’t use the term “hot water”).
-Otherwise you could end up with a bowl of white liquid.
+Otherwise, you could end up with a bowl of white liquid.
 That would be a complete disaster (It happened to me once so I know the pain).

-- When a smooth, soft, slightly elastic dough appears, you can start wrapping the dumplings straightaway (unlike regular flour dough that needs to rest for a while).
+When a smooth, soft, slightly elastic dough appears, you can start wrapping the dumplings straight away (unlike regular flour dough that needs to rest for a while).
 In fact, if you leave the dough too long, its texture will change and thus won’t be workable.

-Keep the filling tasty & juicy
+Keep the Har Gow filling tasty & juicy

-Filling is the soul of all dumplings.
+The filling is the soul of all dumplings.
 It needs to be flavoursome and moist.
 Har Gow is no exception.

 - The use of water chestnuts and bamboo shoots not only gives the filling a crunchy texture, but they also add a nutty flavour.